Tyll (novel): Critical reception

 The reception of the novel upon its publication in the German-speaking countries was largely positive.
 Roman Bucheli of the Neue Zürcher Zeitung called Kehlmann's novel a "masterpiece".
 The critic claims that the book is "more than a novel" because it has chosen "wit and reason," as well as "art and knowledge" as its allies.

 Equally enthusiastic was Christoph Bartmann of the Süddeutsche Zeitung Munich, who sees in Kehlmann's Tyll his best book since his bestselling novel Measuring the World, that appeared in 2005, twelve years earlier.

-The novel was published in the United States in a translation by Ross Benjamin, a translator know for translations of novels by Friedrich Hölderlin and Joseph Roth, as well as the diaries by Franz Kafka.
+The novel was published in the United States in a translation by Ross Benjamin, a translator known for translations of novels by Friedrich Hölderlin and Joseph Roth, as well as the diaries by Franz Kafka.

 Simon Ings of The Times denotes Tyll as "a laugh-outloud-then-weep-into-your-beer comic novel about a war."
 He goes on to emphasize the parallels between Kehlmann's novel, which the writer bases on transferring Till Eulenspiegel's story into the era of the Thirty Years' War, and another novel actually written about that exact same era and published twenty years after the end of the war, Simplicius Simplicissimus by Hans Jakob Christoffel von Grimmelshausen (1668).

 Reviewing Kehlmann's novel for the Washington Post, the novelist Jon Michaud comments on the structure of Tyll: "Each chapter functions as a self-contained short story or novella with recurring themes and characters tying the whole together.
 Some are more successful than others, and the best are transfixing."